luispittagros/nuxt-ssr-redis-cache/README.md

 ### Cached Pages

-Cacheable/Cached pages have the HTTP response header "X-Cache" which have the value "HIT" or "MISS" accordingly.
+Cacheable/Cached pages have the HTTP response header "X-Cache" which has the value "HIT" or "MISS" accordingly.